Nv4n/Nv4n/README.md

 ## Experience 🔋

-- Almost 1 year of web programming
+- Main interests
+  - for backend: GO,
-- Main interests HTMX+GO, Vite+React, Typescript
+  - for fronted: Vite+React, Typescript
-- And 3ND year computer science with main language C++
-- Learning Go
-- Learning SpringBoot
-- Basic Kwoledge in Java and JavaFX
+- Basic experience with SpringBoot and JavaFX

-## Technologies and stacks that I'm building on

-- HTMX + Go
-- SpringBoot + React